dat-tran05/robust-ensemble-kd/docs/report/report.md

 | 0.50 | 85.57%  | 84.89% | +0.68% |
 | 1.00 | 85.10%  | 84.27% | +0.83% |

-This consistency confirms that the two mechanisms—gradient-based weighting and feature distillation—provide complementary benefits: AGRE-KD improves teacher selection per-sample, while feature distillation provides additional regularization that stabilizes training.
+This consistency confirms that the two mechanisms, gradient-based weighting and feature distillation, provide complementary benefits: AGRE-KD improves teacher selection per-sample, while feature distillation provides additional regularization that stabilizes training.

-The improvement is limited—we analyze why in the Discussion section, attributing it to the DFR debiasing method which leaves backbone features unchanged.
+The improvement is limited.
+We analyze why in the Discussion section, attributing it to the DFR debiasing method which leaves backbone features unchanged.

 ### Three-Term Loss Analysis

 **Motivation.** Our loss function combines three supervision signals: cross-entropy with ground-truth labels ($\mathcal{L}_{cls}$), weighted KD loss ($\mathcal{L}_{wKD}$), and feature matching ($\mathcal{L}_{feat}$).
-While the AGRE-KD authors show in their appendix that pure KD (α=1) outperforms mixed supervision, we test whether adding feature distillation changes this dynamic—perhaps the combination of all three terms could be synergistic.
+While the AGRE-KD authors show in their appendix that pure KD (α=1) outperforms mixed supervision, we test whether adding feature distillation changes this dynamic.
+Perhaps the combination of all three terms could be synergistic.

 **Setup.** We test a matrix of (α, γ) combinations to understand how the three loss terms interact: